 I’ve come a long way, but I still seek ways to make our homeschooling, home life, and work function as efficiently as possible.
-I’ve noticed that there isn’t an organizing calendar tailored to families who homeschool, and that’s too bad.
+I’ve noticed that there aren’t a lot of organizing missions tailored to families who homeschool, and that’s too bad.
 We have specific organizing needs.

 If you can relate, I invite you to join me for a year’s worth of challenges that will help us get organized enough to do all God has called us to do.

 On Mondays, you can read the post, then do one 15-minute mission each remaining weekday, do an hour session over the weekend, or anything in between.
 One thing I forbid you to do is beat yourself up for not doing every mission.
 I’m telling you right now that I’m not going to do every single mission as scheduled!
 There are more important things in life than organization.

 Please also follow the Organized Homeschool board on Pinterest for up-to-date great ideas for each challenge.
 Be sure to tell your friends about the challenge.
 Getting organized is always more fun with friends.
 If you haven’t already heard it, I invite you to listen to the Easy Way to Get Organized podcast on The Homeschool Sanity Show.
 I share ideas for how to get the most out of this challenge and share my fellow homeschoolers’ and podcasters’ best organizing tips.

-I’m looking forward to getting organized with you in 2014!
+I’m looking forward to getting organized with you this year!

 Linked with Happy and Blessed Home